sestaton/WorldCupStats/README.md

     worldcup group_results

-For any of the above commands, you can add `-o file` to the command the results will be save to `file` in case you want to do some plotting or analysis with the results.
+For any of the above commands, you can add `-o file` to the command the results will be saved to `file` in case you want to do some plotting or analysis with the results.

 **DOCUMENTATION**